 Overusing heroin makes the arm veins smaller.
 Once this happens, users have to find different places to inject.
 One common alternate area is in between the toes.
 This area is hard for people to spot, which makes it easy for users to hide.

-Heroin Treatment at Memphis Recovery
+Heroin Treatment Services at Memphis Recovery

-At Memphis Recovery, we specialize in substance abuse treatment that carters to our clients’ needs.
+At Memphis Recovery Centers, we specialize in substance abuse treatment that caters to the needs of a heroin addict.
 Our non-profit business model allows us to offer focused programs.
-Some of the other services that we provide include:

 - Music and art therapy